eco-gaoshaom/viral-biogeography/README.md

 **fig4a.R**: R scripts used to calculate virus/host abundance ratios and abundance correlations

 Figure 5
+**calculate_viralrange_hostrange.py**: Python scripts used to calculate the average viral ranges and host ranges by host phyla.
+**virus_host.pairs**: viral-host matches listed at the host phylum level
 **virus_host.pairs**: viral-host matches summarized at the population level
-**cal_hostrange.R**: R scripts used to calculate the average viral host ranges in the 90 AMD sediments.
-Meanwhile, this script could generate virus-host subnetworks for the 90 samples
+**virus-host sub-networks for each sample.R**: R scripts used to generate virus-host subnetworks for the 90 samples
 **cal_mod_nest.matlab**: matlab scripts used to calculate modularity and nestedness for the 90 samples